 The world’s northernmost race for the world’s cycling stars

 The stages.
-This year’s stages go through the central, green region of Northern Norway, with a varied landscape of forest and mountains, though with a good share of sea and fjord.
-The most spectacular TV images will come from the mountainous island of Andørja, the Ofotfjord, Lyngen Alps and outer coast of Sommarøy island.
-The race starts August 10th.
+The stages go through the central, green region of Northern Norway, with a varied landscape of forest and mountains, though with a good share of sea and fjord.
+The most spectacular TV images will come from the mountainous island of Andørja.
+But also the Ofotfjord, Lyngen Alps and outer coast of Sommarøy island.

-From fjord to fjord.
 Engenes is a tiny village at the northern tip of Andørja.
-The route follows the shadow of impressive mountains, before turning in along the Astafjord, which has been voted the most beautiful fjord in Norway.
+A route following the shadow of impressive mountains, before turning in along the Astafjord.
+Once voted the most beautiful fjord in Norway.
 The riders will pass beneath the green hillsides lining the Salangen fjord to the valleys of Inner Troms.
-They will cycle alongside the Lavangen and Gratangen fjords before cresting the mountain pass at Gratangsfjellet (421 metres, 1,382 ft) and speeding down to the magnificent Ofotfjord.
-The final stretch will take them in to the iron ore port of Narvik, where the finishing line in the city centre.
+They will cycle alongside the Lavangen and Gratangen fjords before cresting the mountain pass at Gratangsfjellet.
+Then speeding down to the magnificent Ofotfjord.
+The final stretch will take them in to the iron ore port of Narvik, and the finishing line in the city centre.

 Sjøvegan to Bardufoss Airport.
 Route winds through inland forests, and its highest point is 330 metres.
 From Sjøvegan, the race traces a loop up to the E6 near Brandvoll.
 From Fossbakken, it goes gently down through Spansdalen valley to the Lavangen fjord, then over the hill to Salangen again.
 The final climb will take the riders to Bardufoss, where the finishing line is at the airport.